 - What we should remember and discard

-Along with Wikipedia’s List of Cognitive Bias, it is two good resources to use when you think about how these tendencies affect your communications plan.
+Along with Wikipedia’s List of Cognitive Biases, these are helpful resources when you think about how these tendencies affect your communications plan.

 Cognitive Bias and Your Communications Plan

 While it’s important to understand all the different cognitive biases, some will have a greater effect on your communications plan.

 Hopefully, you can use this outline, along with Buster’s guide, to align your efforts with the cognitive biases your consumer will most likely face when evaluating your product or service.

 - Ambiguity Effect: This is when you avoid options where you feel missing information about results or expectations.
 So think about how you present your product or service to a customer.
 Do you leave gaps in the knowledge base you provide?
 Is there an easily navigable FAQ?
 Do you have the curse of knowledge (see below) in your content?
 Do you provide a clear understanding of results and expectations?

 - Anchoring: This is when you rely too heavily on one piece of information.
 You “anchor” all of your subsequent decisions on that first piece and give it more influence than makes sense in context.
 Normally that anchor is the first piece of information you receive.
 Think about your buyer’s journey and the first impression your brand might make at any given time.
 Think also about preconceived perceptions and how those will affect or create that first anchor.